chneau/mc-autotool/README.md

 This mod definitly won't suit everyone.
 There is no configuration and won't have any configuration.

-Please take a look at the source code, it's only arround 200 LOC (spread on about 4 files).
+Please take a look at the source code, it's only 387 LOC (spread on about 8 files).

 ## Other